0xumarkhatab/0xumarkhatab/README.md

 ☢ Clarity ( Stacks blockchain )

 ## Personal Projects 💻🔧
 Let's have a sneak-peak at what I've built in the public so far  :

 ### Only Solidity-based ( Solidity on Steriods )
+💠 [**Treasure Hunt**](https://github.com/0xumarkhatab/Treasure-Hunt) - Treasure Hunt is an on-chain game where users can play, make the moves across the 10x10 board and Win ETH.
+The User who makes the move on the position where treasury is located , wins 90% of contract's funds .

+💠 [**Uniswap V1 Clone**](https://github.com/0xumarkhatab/Zuniswap-V1) - A Foundry-based Copy of Uniswap V1 with extensive test suite

 💠 [**EVM Swap Bridge**](https://github.com/0xumarkhatab/AnyChainSwap) - Swap your tokens across Ethereum, Binance Smart Chain , Polygon and Tron with Multiple Signature functionality

-💠 [**Uniswap V2 Dex**](https://github.com/0xumarkhatab/UniswapV2Dex) - Create and Trade pairs by adding liquidity and swap methods using Uniswap V2 smart contracts.
+💠 [**Uniswap V2 Based Dex**](https://github.com/0xumarkhatab/UniswapV2Dex) - Create and Trade pairs by adding liquidity and swap methods using Uniswap V2 smart contracts.

 💠 [ **Multisig Transfer _ Role-based Access** ](https://github.com/0xumarkhatab/Multisig-CrossChain-Bridge-ETH-BSC) - Role-based Multi-Sig having admin and managers role for proposing transactions.